-These detectors were viewed by the chains of three or four image intensifier tubes (IIT) (Fig.2.17).
+These detectors were viewed by the chains of three or four image intensifier tubes (IIT) (Fig.12).
 They amplify lights from fibers with 2-dimensional information.
 We adopted an electrostatically focusing type as the 1st stage of the chains because of their higher quantum efficiencies and higher rate capability.
 The last two stages were gatable micro-channel-plate (MCP) type.
 Phosphor on the IIT's anode holds images during the decay time of phosphorescence and can work as an "optical delay" of the image.
 Only the images of interest can be selected by gating the next stage IIT using trigger pulses from the counter system.
-In the E373 experiment, the MCP type IIT's were gated by the first or second level trigger.
+In the E373 experiment, the first level trigger opened the gates of the 2nd stage IIT's of the 18^{φ} chains (for Fiber-bundle), 2nd stage IIT's of the 80^{φ} chains (for downstream SciFi-block) and 3rd stage IIT's of the 100^{φ} chains (for upstream SciFi-block) for the duration of 4 μ s, 2 μ s and 3 μ s respectively.
+The second level trigger opened the gates of the next stage IIT's for 250 μ s.

 Each of the output windows of the last stage IITs was connected to the charge coupled device (CCD), SONY XC-77RR, via a tapered optical fiber plate.
+The CCD consists of 768 × 493 pixels, where the dimension of each pixel is 11μ m×13 μ m.